-IOSCO Principle IOSCO Principles - Detailed Guidance CME Group Benchmark Administration Limited (CBA) Comment clearly define responsibilities and prevent unnecessary or undisclosed conflicts of interest or the perception of such conflicts; CBA is an authorised benchmark administrator, supervised by the FCA (UK) with clear segregation of reporting lines.
-Access to data within CME Group is strictly controlled by the "Data Access Request" process, and data will not be released or shared with a member of staff unless it is required in the performance of their role.
+IOSCO Principle IOSCO Principles - Detailed Guidance CME Group Benchmark Administration Limited (CBA) Comment c) Segregation of reporting lines within the Administrator, where appropriate, to clearly define responsibilities and prevent unnecessary or undisclosed conflicts of interest or the perception of such conflicts; CBA is an authorised benchmark administrator, supervised by the FCA (UK) with clear segregation of reporting lines.
+As further described below, access to data within CME Group is strictly controlled by the "Data Access Request" process, and data will not be released or shared with a member of staff unless it is required for their role.
 In combination with the differentiated reporting lines, this provides a strong control framework that prevents conflicts of interest, or the perception of such conflicts. d) Adequate supervision and sign-off by authorised or qualified employees prior to releasing Benchmark determinations; Authorised and qualified staff supervise the process of the release of the Benchmark determinations.
-Any issues involved in the calculation or dissemination of the Benchmark by CME Inc. are escalated to the CBA Benchmark Team. e) The confidentiality of data, information and other inputs submitted to, received by or produced by the Administrator, subject to the disclosure obligations of the Administrator; CME Group implements group-wide policies and procedures to ensure the confidentiality of data and information. f) Effective procedures to control the exchange of information between staff engaged in activities involving a risk of conflicts of interest or between staff and third parties, where that information may reasonably affect any Benchmark determinations; and CME Group staff are subject to mandatory annual compliance training and certification, which includes procedures on control of exchange of information. g) Adequate remuneration policies that ensure all staff who participate in the Benchmark determination are not directly or indirectly rewarded or incentivised by the levels of the Benchmark.
+Any issues involved in the calculation or dissemination of the Benchmark by CME Inc. are escalated to the relevant manager at CBA. e) The confidentiality of data, information and other inputs submitted to, received by or produced by the Administrator, subject to the disclosure obligations of the Administrator; CME Group implements group-wide policies and procedures to ensure the confidentiality of data and information. f) Effective procedures to control the exchange of information between staff engaged in activities involving a risk of conflicts of interest or between staff and third parties, where that information may reasonably affect any Benchmark determinations; and CME Group staff are subject to mandatory annual compliance training and certification, which includes procedures on control of exchange of information. g) Adequate remuneration policies that ensure all staff who participate in the Benchmark determination are not directly or indirectly rewarded or incentivised by the levels of the Benchmark.
 CME Group compensation and remuneration ensures salaries and benefits are not linked to the value of the calculated Benchmarks.
 An Administrator's conflict of interest framework should seek to mitigate existing or potential conflicts created by its ownership structure or control, or due to other interests the Administrator's staff or wider group may have in relation to Benchmark determinations.
 To this end, the framework should: CME Group has in place multiple controls that seek to mitigate or control potential conflicts created by its ownership structure.
-These include a policy and procedures to identify potential conflicts and seeking to remove, control or mitigate those.
+These include the development of a conflicts register identifying potential conflicts and seeking to remove or control those.
 Above this, CME Group maintains confidentiality and access control policies and controls which are established to permit persons who need to know information to use and have access to it.
-CBA operational staff have separate reporting lines to those working within the exchanges/MTFs that supply the transaction
+In particular, CBA operational staff have separate reporting lines to those working within the exchanges/MTFs that supply the